Treating Gout Attacks

 Reduce high fructose corn syrup in meals and drinks.

-Reduce or eliminate consumption of alcohol, particularly beer, but also red wine and spirits.
+Reduce or cut out alcohol, particularly beer, but also red wine and spirits.

 Control blood pressure, diabetes, and cholesterol.